GLOBAL MARKETS-Stocks slip as Treasuries graze 5%, Middle East war rages

 "This tells you a lot about how different the situation is today, when even the risk of regional, if not global, conflict does not help U.S. Treasuries," he said.

-The main event for markets the day, however, will be Powell's speech on the economic outlook before the Economic Club of New York later on.
+The main event for markets however, will be Powell's speech on the economic outlook before the Economic Club of New York later on.

 A Reuters poll of economists showed the Fed will keep interest rates unchanged when it meets on Nov.
 1, and a growing number see no cut in rates until the second half of 2024.